JDawgtor/WASD-Detection/README.md

 #### Method 1 (Pre-made world)
 1. Unzip the file downloaded
-2. Copy the WASD Detection 1.19.2 folder
+2. Copy the "WASD Detection" folder (not the RP pack, that is the resource pack)
 3. Locate to your .minecraft/saves/\<worldname\>/datapacks
 4. Paste the folder
 5. Enter your Minecraft world and type /reload